Badd Blood: In Your House: Aftermath

-For the next several weeks leading up to Survivor Series, D-Generation X and the Hart Foundation engaged in a battle that largely centered around Bret Hart being from Canada.
+For the next several weeks leading up to Survivor Series, D-Generation X, and the Hart Foundation engaged in a battle that largely centered around Bret Hart being from Canada.
 Michaels took opportunities to deface the Canadian flag quite often, including in their match at the event.
 As for the match itself, the controversial ending lives on in professional wrestling history as the Montreal Screwjob.
-Hart left the World Wrestling Federation (WWF) afterwards for rival promotion World Championship Wrestling (WCW).
+Hart left the World Wrestling Federation (WWF) afterward for the rival promotion World Championship Wrestling (WCW).

-Austin and Owen Hart resumed their feud that had been interrupted after Summerslam due to his injury.
+Austin and Owen Hart resumed their feud that had been interrupted after SummerSlam due to his injury.
 Austin made it a point to interfere in every single one of Hart's title defenses to ensure that Owen would keep the title until Survivor Series, where he planned to take it from him.
 Austin did exactly that and kept the championship for most of the remainder of the year.

-The Patriot disappeared from the WWF after Badd Blood due to injuries, but Vader continued to wrestle and was part of an eight-man tag match at Survivor Series where he was pinned by Davey Boy Smith.
+The Patriot disappeared from the WWF after Badd Blood due to injuries, but Vader continued to wrestle and was part of an eight-man tag match at Survivor Series, where he was pinned by Davey Boy Smith.
 He then entered a feud with Goldust, which lasted until the Royal Rumble.

 Ken Shamrock returned from his injuries shortly after Badd Blood and set his sights on the WWF World Heavyweight Championship.
 He got an opportunity at D-Generation X: In Your House when he faced off against Michaels, winning the match via disqualification.
 He resumed his ongoing feud with the Nation of Domination after that, specifically targeting Rocky Maivia (who by this time was known as The Rock).

-The Godwinns lost their tag team championships to the Legion of Doom on the October 13 edition of Raw Is War aired eight days after Badd Blood.
-Shortly thereafter, the team began to move down the card and was eventually broken up and repackaged.
+The Godwinns lost their tag team championships to the Legion of Doom on the October 13 episode of Raw Is War aired eight days after Badd Blood.
+Shortly thereafter, the team began to move down the card, and was eventually broken up and repackaged.
 The Headbangers returned to contending for the WWF Tag Team Championships for a brief period before challenging for the NWA World Tag Team Championship when that title began appearing on WWF programming as part of the WWF's NWA invasion angle.
 Mosh and Thrasher beat The Rock 'n' Roll Express for the titles in February 1998 and lost to Bob Holly and Bart Gunn, a repackaged version of The Midnight Express, the following month.